How Can I Relieve My Lower Back Pain?

 A routine that incorporates strengthening and stretching with a focus on the abdominal core sounds ideal for those who suffer from back pain symptoms.
-Pilates is a training workout that sometimes uses an apparatus called a Reformer to emphasize flexibility and endurance along with strength.
+Pilates is a training workout that sometimes uses an apparatus called a Reformer (adds resistance with the use of springs) to emphasize flexibility and endurance along with strength.
 But many Pilates exercises can be performed without any special equipment.

 With help from an experienced instructor, Pilates may help some people with low back pain.
 Make sure your instructor knows about your pain ahead of time, as you may need to skip some moves.